LearningProcesss/DesignPatterns/bin/strategy_pattern/README.md

 **a = getAnimal(); a.makeSound();**

 ### HAS-A is better than IS-A
 Each duck as Fly and Quack behavior to which it delegates flying and quacking.
-This is **Composition**.
+This is object **Composition**.
 Instead of inheriting their behavior, ducks get their behavior being composed.
-Composition gives:
+**Object Composition** gives:
 - more flexibility.
 - let you encapsulate a family of algorithms in their own set of classes.
-- let you change behavior at runtime. this is:
+- let you change behavior at runtime, we can swap in and out implementations.

 ### Design Principle 3
 >Favor composition over inheritance.
 ### Definition